parhamrahmani/Iac_Terraform_AWS/README.md

   - Create SSH key file: This step creates an SSH key file based on the provided private key.
   - Set SSH key permissions: This step sets the permissions for the SSH key file.
   - Update EC2 with new Docker image: This step updates the EC2 instances with the new Docker image.
-  - Retrieve Autoscaling EC2 server IPs: This step retrieves the public IP addresses of the Autoscaling EC2 instances.
+  - Retrieve Autoscaling EC2 server IPs and update them with new Docker imaage:
-  - Update Autoscaling EC2 with new Docker image: This step updates the Autoscaling EC2 instances with the new Docker image.
+     - Basically retrieves the autoscaling instances and updates them with the new docker image by making a shell script
-  - Update database server with new Docker image: This step updates the database server with the new Docker image.

 ##### Why is the building and pushing and updating the image of database in not included in the workflow?